Physical Child Custody in California & Moving Out Of State

 California move away cases are usually emotionally difficult for all parties involved.
 In almost all instances, compromises, compassion, and empathy are needed in order to find the best possible solution and the best possible outcome for the children involved.
 At the Sarieh Law Offices, we are committed to helping our clients navigate these difficult cases, whether they are attempting to move or whether they are attempting to keep their children close.

 These laws can be confusing and outcomes are often based heavily on the individual details of a case.
-Having an attorney at your side will ensure that you are in the know, that you take the right steps toward a resolution, and that you find a working solution for you and your family.
+Having a move away attorney at your side will ensure that you are in the know, that you take the right steps toward a resolution, and that you find a working solution for you and your family.